 ‘Talk on the phone.
 Finish your homework.
 Watch TV.
 Die.‘

-The House of the Devil is a 2009 American horror film written, directed, and edited by Ti West (The Sacrament; V/H/S ‘Second Honeymoon’; The ABCs of Death ‘M is for Miscarriage’; The Innkeepers; Cabin Fever 2: Spring Fever; The Roost).
+The House of the Devil is a 2009 American horror feature film written, directed, and edited by Ti West (The Sacrament; V/H/S ‘Second Honeymoon’; The ABCs of Death ‘M is for Miscarriage’; The Innkeepers; Cabin Fever 2: Spring Fever; The Roost).